carbonfive/razor-phoenix/README.md

   * If you use [`asdf`](https://github.com/asdf-vm/asdf), you'll be set up with the correct versions of `node` and `elixir` once they're installed.
 Otherwise, have a look at `.tool-versions` to see the current versions.

 ## Deployment
-  This app is pre-configured for easy deployment to Heroku.
+  This app is pre-configured for easy deployment to Heroku w/ pipelines using CircleCI.
+CI is only used to run tests; your pipelines should be configured to auto-deploy branches after passing CI tests.

+  Convention is to auto-deploy `master` branch to `acceptance`, and `production` branch to `prod`.

   * Create Heroku apps for `acceptance` and `production`
   * Provision Heroku Postgres DB resources
   * Add buildpacks to Heroku apps